FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

 \begin{proof}

-First, we need to bring FOSI's inverse preconditioner $P^{-1}$ to the standard SQN form stated in~\cite{doi:10.1137/15M1053141}, and then prove that all the assumption of Theorem 2.8 are satisfied.
+First, we need to bring FOSI's inverse preconditioner $P^{-1}$ to the standard SQN form stated in~\citet{doi:10.1137/15M1053141}, and then prove that all the assumption of Theorem 2.8 are satisfied.

-To bring FOSI's $P^{-1}$ from Lemma~\ref{lemma:convergence_stochastic} to the standard SQN form, with update step $\theta_{t+1} = \theta_t - \eta_t P^{-1}_t \bar{g}_t$, let $\alpha = \eta = -\eta_t$.
+To bring FOSI's $P^{-1}$ from Lemma~\ref{lemma:convergence_stochastic} to the standard SQN form, with update step $\theta_{t+1} = \theta_t - \eta_t P^{-1}_t g_t$, let $\alpha = \eta = -\eta_t$.
 After extracting $-\eta_t$, $P^{-1}$ is then given by

-where $M$ is the trailing $n - k - \ell$ principal submatrix of $V^T \diag{q} V$ .
+where $M$ is the trailing $n - k - \ell$ principal submatrix of $V^T \diag{\qvec} V$ .

 Theorem 2.8 is comprised of four assumptions, where its first two assumption, \ref{assumption:1} and \ref{assumption:2}, are satisfied by the first two assumptions in Lemma~\ref{lemma:convergence_stochastic}.
 Assumption \ref{assumption:4} requires that for each iteration $t$, FOSI's inverse preconditioner $P^{-1}$ depends only on $b_1, b_2, \dots, b_{t-1}$.
-This could be easily satisfied by ensuring that the ESE procedure is called with $f^i$ for $i < t$ and that BaseOptStep is called after the gradient step (switching lines 9 and 10 in Algorithm~\ref{algo:fosi}), while using $d_b$ from the last iteration in the update step.
+This could be easily satisfied by ensuring that the ESE procedure is called with $f^i$ for $i < t$ and that BaseOptStep is called after the gradient step (switching the 4th and 5th steps in the UpdateStep() procedure), while using $d_b$ from the last iteration in the update step.
 This has no impact on our analysis of FOSI in \S~\ref{sec:diagonal-prec}.